Twelve die from carbon monoxide poisoning at Georgian ski resort

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Twelve people, including 11 foreign nationals, have died from suspected carbon monoxide poisoning at a ski resort in Georgia, police have said.
+Twelve people, including 11 Indian nationals, have died from suspected carbon monoxide poisoning at a ski resort in Georgia, police have said.

 The incident happened on the second floor of an Indian restaurant in Gudauri, where the victims—all employees of the establishment—were discovered with no visible signs of injury or violence, according to the Ministry of Internal Affairs police statement.